nf-core/methylseq/docs/output.md

   - Trimming report (describes which parameters that were used)
 - `FastQC/sample_val_1_fastqc.zip`
   - FastQC report for trimmed reads

 Single-end data will have slightly different file names and only one FastQ file per sample.

+### NuMetRRBS

+The Ovation RRBS Methyl-Seq System produces libraries that are compatible with Illumina sequencing platforms.
+To prepare these libraries for alignment, it's necessary to first process the data by sample index, then perform trimming to eliminate adaptor sequences, low-quality reads, and diversity bases.
+Before proceeding to alignment, it's crucial to remove the extra sequences introduced by diversity adaptors.
+This specific trimming step is carried out using a custom Python script named trimRRBSdiversityAdaptCustomers.py, which NuGEN provides in [this](https://github.com/nugentechnologies/NuMetRRBS) repository.

+**Output directory: `results/trimdiversity`**

+Contains FastQ files with diversity sequence trimmed reads for each sample, along with a log file describing the trimming.

+- `sample_1_trimmed.fastq.gz`, `sample_2_trimmed.fastq.gz`
+  - Trimmed FastQ data, reads 1 and 2.
+  - **NB:** Only saved if `--save_trimmed` has been specified.
+- `logs/sample_trimmed.log`
+  - Trimming report (describes which parameters that were used)

+Single-end data will have slightly different file names and only one FastQ file per sample.